zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 }
 ```

+We notice that the `Booking` class is actually a value object, that we need on both
+the command and query sides of the application, hence we promote this class from
+within `Hotel` to its own file.

 This makes our test pass.
 At the same time, we recognize something we have seen before.
 The `BookingEventHandler` is in need of the same event dispatcher that we implemented in
 the `Hotel` class!
 So let's apply the DRY principle and share this code.